 The liquidity position is assessed and managed under a variety of scenarios, giving due consideration to stress factors relating to both the market in general and specifically to the Bank.
 For the purposes of monitoring and assessing the liquidity position of the Bank's assets and liabilities, the liquidity rate is weekly calculated.
 The ratio during the year was as follows:

-31 December 2018 31 December 2017
+31 December 31 December

+2019 2018

-0/0 %
+% %

+Assessed design described 410.00 220.05

-Average during the period 238.95 208.07
+Average during the period 418.08 238.95

 The table below presents the last three months' consolidated liquidity ratios in accordance with the BRSA regulations: